-

 I last lived in my home country, the UK, when I was twenty-one.
 Things have changed hugely since then — new slang, new politics, new prices — but the things I miss always seem to stay the same.

 There’s a moment every foreigner in France faces — the day you realise that your most valuable life skill isn’t language, or charm, or even patience.
+It’s persistence.

 (Because it’s not all croissants and châteaux — but it’s close)